aman04pandey-svg/sql-business-insights/INTERPRETATIONS.md

 Compares product categories based on orders, units sold, revenue, returns, and return rate.

 ### Key business finding
-The analysis highlights categories that generate strong revenue as well as categories where return rates may indicate product or customer-experience issues.
+Smartwatch generates the highest category revenue at ₹59.74M with 6,874 units sold and a relatively low return rate of 2.53%.
+Shoes have the highest return rate at 2.91%, while Headphones also show a relatively higher return rate of 2.68%.
+This suggests that return behavior should be investigated separately from revenue performance to identify categories with potential product or customer-experience issues.

 ### What I would investigate next
-I would investigate categories with unusually high return rates and identify the products and return reasons responsible for the problem.
+I would investigate return reasons by category, product, and customer segment to understand why some categories have higher return rates.
+I would also compare return rates with product ratings, order channels, and individual SKUs to identify specific products driving category-level returns.

 ---